redis/redis-doc/commands/function-restore.md

 Restore the libraries represented by the given payload, it is possible to give a restore policy to control how to handle existing libraries (default APPEND):

 * FLUSH: delete all existing libraries.
 * APPEND: appends the restored libraries to the existing libraries.
 On collision, abort.
-* REPLACE: appends the restored libraries to the existing libraries, On collision, replace the old libraries with the new libraries (notice that even on this option there is a change of failure in case of functions name collision with another library).
+* REPLACE: appends the restored libraries to the existing libraries.
+On collision, replace the old libraries with the new libraries (notice that even on this option there is a chance of failure in case of functions name collision with another library).

 For more information about functions please refer to [Introduction to Redis Functions](/topics/function)